Milky Chance: 2019–present: subsequent releases

+On 3 November 2021, the band published their fourth studio album, Trip Tape.
+On 20 April 2022, they issued an acoustic version of their debut album, Sadnecessary.

-On 5 October 2022, the band released Trip Tape II, a follow-up album to the previous year's Trip Tape.
+On 5 October 2022, Milky Chance released Trip Tape II.

+On 9 June 2023, they issued their fourth album, Living in a Haze, which features guest appearances from Malian artist Fatoumata Diawara and Canadian singer Charlotte Cardin.

+On 10 September 2025, Milky Chance released the compilation Trip Tape III, which includes the singles "Naked and Alive" and "Passion" as well as several covers and a live version of "Naked and Alive".

 Style and equipment

 Milky Chance incorporates elements of folk, reggae, and jazz into their music.
 USA Today describes the band as "singer-songwriter with electronic beats."
 The music publication Noisey wrote, "The pair masterfully combines house and electronic beats with reggae and R&B influences; the lyrics, though, could have been written by a folk singer."
 The band has cited diverse artists as influences, including reggae and rock artists such as Bob Marley, Ray Charles, and John Frusciante of Red Hot Chili Peppers.

 They use a relatively simple equipment setup in the studio, and their debut releases were recorded with only a MacBook Pro, a guitar, a microphone, and Logic Pro.
 Clemens Rehbein uses different guitars, including the Framus Mayfield Custom Electric.

 As their career has progressed, Milky Chance have included Antonio Greger and Sebastian Schmidt as touring members.

 Their second album, Blossom, was recorded close to their hometown, in Rotenburg an der Fulda.
 This time the duo relied on real instruments instead of a digital setup, and produced it together with Tobias Kuhn.